somikdhar729/somikdhar729/README.md

 <img src="https://github.com/somikdhar729/somikdhar729/blob/main/tumblr_mz264jjFan1qav3uso2_r2_500.gif" style="width: auto; max-width: 100%; height: auto;">
 </p>

 <p> I'm a <b>Computer Vision/Robotics Software Engineer</b> 🤖 on a relentless pursuit to chart new territories in autonomous navigation and computer vision.
 I am focused on innovating and streamlining autonomous navigation systems.
 I'm committed to advancing the field of robotics and computer vision with practical, impactful research.
-With a steadfast commitment to make prototypes a reality, I harness my technical acumen to engineer not just products, but <b>pioneering solutions</b> that redefine our technological landscape.🌐🛠️
+With a steadfast commitment to make prototypes a reality, I harness my technical acumen to engineer not just products, but <b>pioneering solutions</b> that redefine our technological landscape.🌐🛠️</p>

-<b>It's about crafting a legacy of revolutionary breakthroughs that transform how we interact with technology and the world around us.</b></p>
+<h3 align="center">It's about crafting a legacy of revolutionary breakthroughs that transform how we interact with technology and the world around us.</h4>

 About me